Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 A more detailed description of the syntax is available at [elinux.org (embedded Linux wiki)](https://elinux.org/Device_Tree_Usage).

 Last but not least in the kernel repo is [documentation](https://elixir.bootlin.com/linux/v5.10.23/source/Documentation/devicetree/overlay-notes.rst) on how to write overlays for the current version.
 The Armbian sunxi examples are bit outdated, now it is not needed (or recommended) anymore to wrap the definition with `fragment@0`,`__overlay__`, etc.
-Also I have read the [battery node](https://elixir.bootlin.com/linux/v5.10.23/source/Documentation/devicetree/bindings/power/supply/battery.yaml) and [BQ27xxx driver documentation](https://elixir.bootlin.com/linux/v5.10.23/source/Documentation/devicetree/bindings/power/supply/bq27xxx.yaml
+Also I have read the [battery node](https://elixir.bootlin.com/linux/v5.10.23/source/Documentation/devicetree/bindings/power/supply/battery.yaml) and [TI BQ27xxx driver documentation](https://elixir.bootlin.com/linux/v5.10.23/source/Documentation/devicetree/bindings/power/supply/bq27xxx.yaml
 ).

 It includes a example DT snippet, I adjusted and saved it in `i2c-bq27541.dts` (.dts = DT source), that is the result: